 “ModSecurity is a toolkit for real-time web application monitoring, logging, and access control.” (modsecurity.org).
 In simple terms, this means that ModSec, also called mod_security or ModSecurity, is a web application firewall that can actively look for attacks to the system and stop malicious activity.
 However, sometimes these rules trigger when legitimate work is taking place, blocking your IP and stopping you or your developer’s until you can remove the IP block.
 The way around for being blocked is known as whitelisting, which essentially allows for a specific IP to access the server.
 There are a few ways to whitelist a request in ModSec, either by IP or by URI (URIs are specific pages on the website).

-- Find the ModSec error in the Apache error logs with the following command (Be sure to modify the command with your IP in place of “IP here.”):
+2. Find the ModSec error in the Apache error logs with the following command (Be sure to modify the command with your IP replacing “IP here.").

 grep ModSec /usr/local/apache/logs/error_log | grep “IP here”.

-- The output of this command will give you a list of hits for ModSecurity from you or your developer’s IP, which you can see below.
-While this looks intimidating, you will only want to pay attention to 3 bits of information highlighted.
+3. The output of this command will give you a list of hits for ModSecurity from you or your developer’s IP, which you can see below.
+While these instructions may look intimidating, you will only want to pay attention to 3 bits of information highlighted.
 Please note, the output will not show these colors when you are viewing the files.

-2. Open the file with your favorite text editor, such as vim, nano, or file manager like so:
+2. Open the file with your favorite text editor, such as Vim, Nano, or File Manager.
+This tutorial uses Vim.

 3. The blue text above will be the IP address that you are whitelisting from the original error.
 You must keep the backslashes (\) and up-carrot (^) in order for the IP to be read correctly.
-Thus it will always look something like:
+Thus, it will always look something like the following.

 Add the following code with the colored sections edited to match your intended IP.